TylerFoster13/Microcontroller/Reaction/README.md

-Program #6 Reaction Game Witha Button  and 2 LEDs
+Program #6 Reaction Game With a Button  and 2 LEDs